craigkerstiens/craig/source/_posts/2017-06-08-working-with-time-in-postgres.md

 ### Date math

 The most common thing I find myself doing is looking at users that have done something within some specific time window.
 If I'm executing this all from my app I can easily inject specific dates, but Postgres makes this really easy for you.
-Within Postgres you have a type called and interval that is some window of time.
+Within Postgres you have a type called an interval that is some window of time.
 And fortunately Postgres takes care of the heavy lifting of how might something translate to or from hours/seconds/milliseconds/etc. Here's just a few examples of things you could do with interals:

 * '1 day'::interval
 * '5 days'::interval